Jan Kumstát

 Jan Kumstát (born 2 January 2007) is a Czech tennis player.
-He has a career-high ATP singles ranking of world No. 695 and a doubles ranking of No. 716, both achieved on 3 November 2025.
+He has a career-high ATP singles ranking of No. 184 achieved on 14 September 2026 and a doubles ranking of No. 450 achieved on 3 August 2026.

-Kumstát won the boys' doubles event at the 2025 Australian Open.
+Kumstát won the boys' doubles title at the 2025 Australian Open.

-Career
+Junior career

-In the summer of 2022 he won gold in the singles at the European Youth Olympic Festival in Banská Bystrica.
+In the summer of 2022, Kumstát won gold in the singles at the European Youth Olympic Festival in Banská Bystrica.

 He was part of the Czech team that won the 2023 Junior Davis Cup.

-Competing in the junior events at the 2024 Australian Open he made his debut at a junior grand slam tournament.
-He defeated home favourite Hayden Jones on his way to reaching the final.
-In the final he lost to Rei Sakamoto of Japan.
-He also reached the quarter-finals in the boys' doubles with Norwegian partner Nicolai Budkov Kjær.
+He made his Junior Grand Slam debut at the 2024 Australian Open.
+He defeated local opponent Hayden Jones on his way to reaching the final, where he lost to Japanese Rei Sakamoto.
+He also reached the quarterfinals in the doubles category, with Norwegian Nicolai Budkov Kjær.

-Playing alongside compatriot Jan Klimas he reached the final of the boys' doubles at the 2024 Wimbledon Championships where they were defeated by Alexander Razeghi and Max Schönhaus.
+Playing with compatriot Jan Klimas, Kumstát was a runner-up in the boys' doubles event at the 2024 Wimbledon Championships.
+The pair was defeated by Alexander Razeghi and Max Schönhaus in the final.

-He went into the 2025 Australian Open as the highest-ranked junior in the tournament.
-He reached quarter-final of the boys' singles at the Australian Open in 2025 where he lost to Henry Bernet.
-He also reached the final of the boys' doubles alongside Maxwell Exsted, where they defeated Ognjen Milic and Egor Pleshivtsev for the title.
+Kumstát went into the 2025 Australian Open as the highest-ranked junior in the tournament.
+He reached the quarterfinals in boys' singles, but lost to Swiss Henry Bernet.
+Despite that loss, a few days later he reached the doubles final in Melbourne, with American Maxwell Exsted.
+They were crowned champions of that event, defeating Ognjen Milić and Egor Pleshivtsev in straight sets.

+Kumstát also had good results on the ITF junior circuit, maintaining a 76–40 singles win-loss record and reached an ITF junior combined ranking of world No. 3 on 6 January 2025.

+Professional career

+2025: Pro beginnings

-Playing on Pro Tour in 2025 Kumstát reached his first two ITF singles finals at back to back events in Italy and Slovenia.
+Playing on Pro Tour Kumstát reached his first two ITF singles finals at back to back events in Italy and Slovenia.
 In doubles he played another two finals with fellow Czech players David Poljak and Denis Peták.

 He also made his ATP Challenger Tour debut in Ostrava defeating Murphy Cassone in the first round.

+2026: Three successive Challenger titles, top 200

+In August, he won his second ATP Challenger title at the 2026 Hamburg Ladies & Gents Cup, following his triumph on home soil in Liberec, earlier in the month.
+As a result, he reached the top 250, raising 100 positions in the ATP singles rankings on 24 August 2026.
+He won his third Challenger title in a row as a teenager, the third to accomplish the feat after Guillermo Coria and Grigor Dimitrov, at home at the 2026 Sekyra Group Prague Open by Advantage Cars and reached the top 200 on 24 August 2026.

 Personal life

-He is from Prostějov, he is the son of ice hockey player Pavel Kumstát and nephew of Petr Kumstát.
-His mother Kateřina was a volleyball player.
+Kumstát is from Prostějov, Czechia.
+He is the son of former ice hockey player Pavel Kumstát and nephew of Petr Kumstát.
+His mother, Kateřina, was a professional volleyball player.